Make A Booking Call Now

 Dealing With Property Suspected of Being Proceeds of Crime

-In Victoria, Dealing With Property Suspected of Being Proceeds of Crime is found in section 195 of the Crimes Act 1958.
-It is a criminal offence that is committed by a person who was found to be in possession of a property which the Police suspect to be stolen or obtained via a criminal act.
+In Victoria, Dealing With Property Suspected of Being Proceeds of Crime is an offence under s 195 of the Crimes Act 1958 (Vic).
+It covers situations where a person deals with property that is suspected to be stolen or obtained through a criminal act.

 Have you been accused of Dealing With Property Suspected of Being Proceeds of Crime?